awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-templates-sm.md

 The following diagram illustrates the workflow and AWS resources used by this template to help you deploy your models\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/template_deploy.jpg)

+As previously mentioned, see [Project Walkthrough](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html) for a demonstration that uses this template to create a real project\.

 ## MLOps template for model building, training, deployment, and Amazon SageMaker Model Monitor<a name="sagemaker-projects-templates-model-building-training-deployment-model-monitor"></a>